Church of Saint Sava: Planning and design

-With no declared winner, the project remained dormant until the "Society for the Construction of the Church of Saint Sava on Vračar" asked the University of Belgrade in 1930 to delegate "two specialists" to join the Society and Nestorović (2nd place) in further elaborating on the design of the church.
-The faculty proposed two professors in architecture, Dragutin Ðorđević and Aleksandar Deroko, of which Deroko joined Nestorović in the project.
-The new sketches resembled Hagia Sophia and not the Morava style or Gračanica as previously, which was noted by the Politika newspaper which published the sketches in 1–2 January 1932, "resembling Hagia Sophia in Constantinople".
-The Society under Patriarch Patriarch Varnava had chosen Hagia Sophia as the new basis, and appointed Vojislav Zađin as main engineer.
-There were some debates regarding the project before and during this planning stage, with complaints that such an immense monument should be Yugoslavist, given the fact that the cult of Saint Sava was a largely Serb legacy.
-Yugoslavia was in political turmoil, with a dictatorship proclaimed in 1929 and a new Yugoslavist constitution adopted in September 1931.
+With no declared winner, the project remained dormant until the "Society for the Construction of the Church of Saint Sava on Vračar" asked the University of Belgrade Faculty of Architecture in 1930 to delegate "two specialists" to join the Society and Nestorović (awarded 2nd place) in further elaborating his design.
+The faculty proposed Dragutin Ðorđević and Aleksandar Deroko, with Deroko subsequently joining Nestorović in the project.
+The new sketches resembled Hagia Sophia and not the Morava style or Gračanica Monastery as previously.
+The Society under charimanship of Patriarch Varnava had chosen Hagia Sophia as the new basis for design.
+There were some debates regarding the project before and during this planning stage, with complaints that such an immense monument should be Yugoslav in nature, given the fact that the cult of Saint Sava was a largely Serb heritage.
 During the debate, some even pushed for the construction of the "Vidovdan Temple" instead.
 Especially vocal was art historian Kosta Strajnić, whose supporters opted for the "Yugoslav, not Serbian Pantheon".
-They also rejected the Byzantine design, as it only symbolized "one tribe".
-Meštrović supported Strajnić, insisting that the new "Yugoslav style" should be created, instead of the sacred architecture that would fit only one of the denominations.
-King Alexander Karađorđević publicly didn't support any solution, but privately pushed for Meštrović's temple, as he was a major proponent of integral Yugoslavism (having changed the state name to Yugoslavia) and Meštrović, as the most important Yugoslavist art representative, being his favorite artist.
-In the 1932–35 period national antagonism increased in the political space and the project became even more Byzantine (imperialistic) in design.
+They also rejected the Byzantine design, as it only symbolized Serbs and not the Croats and Slovenes, as the other two "tribes" of one Yugoslav nation.
+Meštrović supported Strajnić, insisting that the new "Yugoslav style" should be created, instead of the religious architecture that would fit only one of the denominations.
+King Alexander I Karađorđević publicly didn't support any solution, but privately pushed for Meštrović's temple, as he was a major proponent of Yugoslavism and Meštrović, as the most important Yugoslavist artist at the time, was his favorite.